Mikejo5000/vsts-docs-pr/docs/project/navigation/index.md

 To connect to the web portal, you need your user account added to a project.
 This is typically done by the [organization owner](../../organizations/accounts/add-organization-users-from-user-hub.md).

 Five account users are free as are Visual Studio subscribers and stakeholders.
 After that, you need to [pay for more users](../../organizations/billing/buy-basic-access-add-users.md).
-Find out more about licensing from [VSTS pricing](https://www.visualstudio.com/team-services/pricing/).
+Find out more about licensing from [Azure DevOps pricing](https://www.visualstudio.com/team-services/pricing/).

 Limited access is available to an unlimited number of stakeholders for free.
 For details, see [Work as a Stakeholder](../../organizations/security/get-started-stakeholder.md).